Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/DEVLOG-Andrew.md

 Researched basic zipfile compressions - 10 mins
 Worked on creating a binary reader to find patterns - 15 mins Worked on basic pattern recognition - 15 mins
+Worked on zip file compression, first read with binary, then basic pattern recognition, and storing flags for the patterns, then writing to a file, lastly attempting to decompress. - 60 mins